deriv-com/SmartCharts/README.md

 > Note: eventhough both `yarn build` and `yarn build:app` outputs `smartcharts.js` and `smartcharts.css`, **they are not the same files**.
 One outputs a library and the the other outputs an app.

 ## Quick Start

+To see how to configure smartcharts for your webpack project, refer to `app/webpack.config.js` (_this config is not used in the app development; refer to [this section](#separation-of-app-and-library) for more details_).

 ```jsx
 import {
     SmartChart,